shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 Miko filled him in, and they soon found the entrance just north of the Dessarin River.
 It was the entrance to Dolblunde, the ancient city of gnomes.

-They go in, and slide down a muddy slope to the city gates.
-Miko, Larkwren, Cloverbraid, Jack, E’Zhule, the armored soldier, and Rust all enter and walk down the corridors.
-Larkwren dismounts Cloverbraid due to the low ceiling.
+They went in, sliding down a muddy slope to the city gates.
+Miko, Larkwren, Cloverbraid, Jack, E’Zhule, the armored soldier, and Rust all entered and walked down the corridors.
+The low ceiling forced Larkwren to dismount Cloverbraid.

-The corridor is lit by ever-torches on pedestals.
-Closed doors line the walls, stalactites the ceiling, and bloody pebbles the floor.
+The corridor was lit by ever-torches on pedestals.
+Closed doors lined the walls, stalactites the ceiling, and bloody pebbles the floor.

-Larkwren puts a hand to his ear. “/I don’t sense any evil.
+Larkwren put a hand to his ear. “/I don’t sense any evil.
 Where are the zombies?/”

 “/Maybe someone killed them already?/” Jack knocked on a door.